spotDL/spotify-downloader/README.md

 - Download FFmpeg for Windows from [here](http://ffmpeg.zeranoe.com/builds/).
 Copy `ffmpeg.exe` from `ffmpeg-xxx-winxx-static\bin\ffmpeg.exe` to `Scripts` folder (in your Python's installation directory: `Pythonxx\Scripts\ffmpeg.exe`)

-- Download the [zip file](https://github.com/ritiek/spotify-downloader/archive/master.zip) of this repository and extract the folder in your Python's installation folder (`\Python36\spotify-downloader-master`).
+- Download the [zip file](https://github.com/ritiek/spotify-downloader/archive/master.zip) of this repository and copy the folder contained in the archive into your Python's installation folder (`\Python36\spotify-downloader-master`).

 - Open the folder from last step.
 Shift+right-click on empty area, open `cmd` and type:

-  `pip install -U -r requirements.txt`
+  `"Scripts/pip.exe" install -U -r requirements.txt`

 - If you do not want to naviagte to your Python folder from the command-line everytime you want to run the script, you can have your Python 'PATH' environment variables set and then you can run the script from any directory.